kucingscript/weather-app/README.md

 # Weather App

-A program used to find out the weather based on the entered location
+Enhanced weather app with features to detect user location and nice animations

 ## Build with